 A Day in the Life – Children’s Reporter

-Many Reporters have legal training or social work backgrounds, some have both.
-Although Reporters come from all walks of life, they will undoubtedly bring an experience of working with children and young people, or families in either a legal or welfare setting to what can be a challenging, but rewarding career.
+Excellent attention to detail, preparation and communication skills are required to ensure that everyone involved in the process receives the right information at the right time.
+Many Reporters have legal training or social work backgrounds and will generally bring an experience of working with children and young people, or families, in either a legal or welfare setting, to what can be a challenging, but rewarding career.

 A Typical Day of a Children’s Reporter